‘Please just turn yourself in’: Family desperate for answers after son was shot, killed in northeast Las Vegas

-19-year-old Carlos Loya Cano was found dead in his North Las Vegas apartment early Friday morning.
+19-year-old Carlos Loya Cano was found dead in his northeast Las Vegas apartment early Friday morning.

 "All we know is that someone took a young kid away from us and he has so much to live for,” Mirian Estrada, the young man's stepmother, said.